Grigorije Samojlov: Post-war period

 He returned from captivity to Belgrade, where after the war he became a professor and taught the basics of graphics and painting.

 After the liberation of Belgrade, after the Soviet army occupied the premises of the former Russian House of Emperor Nicholas II and turned it into the House of Soviet Culture, it was decided to place a massive coat of arms of the USSR behind the portal of the central hall, framed by victorious flags, designed by Grigorije Samojlov.
 At that time, he designed the hall for the sessions of the Council of Ministers of the Federal People's Republic of Yugoslavia (1947) from the interior in the style of academism.

-During 1946-1947, he was hired several times by the Ministry of Post, both for interior works and for competitions for postal buildings.
+During 1946–1947, he was hired several times by the Ministry of Post, both for interior works and for competitions for postal buildings.
 This is how the project of the Post Office building in Ohrid (1946), in Novi Sad (1947) and the Post Office II for Skopje were created.

 The project for works on the internal reconstruction and alteration of the SANU building, after the war destruction in the Second World War, was carried out in 1950, and in 1967 the project of the SANU Gallery was carried out.
 He remodelled the interior of the old General Staff building in Kneza Miloša Street (1951), the halls and halls of the JNA House in Niš (1953).

 He is the author of the artistic design of the Order of the War Flag, according to the competition from 1953.

 One of the most significant projects in the post-war period was the Faculty of Mechanical Engineering in Belgrade.
 The conceptual design (1955) included one of the first solutions with large façade steel surfaces.
-The interior solution is also interesting, especially the visibility and lighting of the hall, which gives the impression that the staircase is hovering over thin concrete pillars.The building was moved in in 1960.
+The interior solution is also interesting, especially the visibility and lighting of the hall, which gives the impression that the staircase is hovering over thin concrete pillars.
+The building was moved in in 1960.
 The Jugobanka building in Kralja Petra Street (formerly Ulica 7 jula) was built in 1960 and is the first glass building in Belgrade to reflect the facades of 19th-century buildings.

 Samojlov participated in the reconstruction of the Hotel Moscow.
 He is the author of stained glass on Serbian glass, in the corridors, based on Russian motifs.

-Trhoughout his career, Samojlov authored about 180 projects.
+Throughout his career, Samojlov authored about 180 projects.
 He retired in 1974.

 He died in 1989 in Belgrade.
 He was buried in the Russian necropolis at the New Cemetery in Belgrade.